Family, Tokyo

 Tokyo Toy Museum

 Even though the name implies otherwise, this place is more of a playground for kids and less of a museum.
-While there are aspects of the place that could be considered a museum (they do have some toys displayed inside glass shelves), for the most part, this place is great for kids as it allows them to experience many different toys.
+While there are aspects of the place that could be considered a museum (they do have some toys displayed inside glass shelves), for the most part, this place is more like an indoor playground.
+It’s great for kids as it allows them to experience many different toys.

 There are 5 toy rooms.
 One of the toy rooms is called “The Good Room”, which houses toys that are shortlisted for the GOOD TOY award every year.
 You can take a peek at the toys here.